Learning to Slow Down and Live to Talk About It...

 needs.
 But how often do we let life simply keep us "too busy" to plan for our own goals?

-I've been thinking a lot lately about the possibility of forming a support group or 12-step program
+I've been thinking a lot lately about the possibility of forming a support group or maybe even a 12-Step program

 Excessive busyness kills the heart; I believe this is why so many busyholics have heart disease.